 Change highlighted section to:

 CIT 3033.
 Intermediate Programming Follow-up course for CIT 2033 (Programming Fundamentals).
 Uses whatever language is used the previous semester in CIT 2033.
 Emphasis is on array processing, multiple document applications, database interactivity, and programmer-written functions and classes.
-Prerequisite, C or better in previous course of same language.
+Prerequisite, C or better in CIT 2033, or permission of instructor.
 Spring.

 Current Page 137: